AIRLab-POLIMI/HumanPoseEstimationGazeDetection/README.md

 ## functions_main.py

-Credits to Ane San Martin.
 It manages all the functions that involve the communication with Arduino (outward) and the functions that manages the correct response based on the previous action of the child.
 Also sounds are managed here.

 ## connections_arduinos.py

-Credits to Ane San Martin.
 It manages the initialization of the communication between both Arduino Uno/Mega and Raspberry.
 Also manages all the inward communication from sonars of the Mega and its status: position of the obstacle (left, front, right), distance, movement of the robot (forward, backward, stopped)